somedatapacket/docs.humio.com/content/sending_logs_to_humio/log_shippers/beats/filebeat.md

 ## Configuration

-Humio supports parts of the Elasticsearch bulk ingest API.
+Humio supports parts of the ElasticSearch bulk ingest API.
 Data can be sent to Humio by configuring Filebeat to use the built in Elastic Search output.

 {{% notice note %}}